okynos/documentation.achiefs.github.io/docs/installation-guide.md

 - 1 GB of memory.
 - 128 GB of storage.

-Download the latest release version at [Download release page](https://github.com/Achiefs/fim/releases) select your architecture and system.
+Download the latest version at [Download release page](https://github.com/Achiefs/fim/releases) and select your architecture and system.

 For Windows: download the `msi` and jump to [Windows install](#windows-install)

-For Debian based systems: download the `deb` and jump to [Debian based install](#debian-based-install)
+For Debian-based systems: download the `deb` and jump to [Debian-based install](#debian-based-install)

-For CentOS based systems: download the `rpm` and jump to [CentOS based install](#centos-based-install)
+For CentOS-based systems: download the `rpm` and jump to [CentOS-based install](#centos-based-install)

 ---